ccorral/ccorral.github.io/resources/index.md

 published: true
 ---

-A compilation of resources that I've picked up along the way.
+A compilation of curated resources that I've picked up along the way.
 I hope you find these as useful as I do.

 #### Development